priyanshita/digital-literacy-portfolio/task 5 cybercrime /casestudy.md

-Phishing is a type of cybercrime where attackers try to trick people into sharing sensitive information such as passwords, OTPs, or bank details.
-This usually happens through fake emails, messages, or websites that look like trusted sources like banks or social media platforms.
+Phishing is a type of cybercrime in which attackers impersonate legitimate organizations to trick individuals into revealing sensitive information such as passwords, bank details, or OTPs.A typical phishing attack begins when a victim receives a fake email, message, or link that appears to be from a trusted source like a bank or online service.
+The message often creates urgency such as warning about account suspension or offering rewards.
+The victim is asked to click on a link which redirects them to a fake website that looks real.
+When the user enters their login details or personal information, the attacker captures the data.

-In a typical phishing attack, the user receives a message saying there is an urgent issue with their account.
-The message contains a link that redirects to a fake website.
-When the user enters their details, the attacker collects the information and misuses it.
+Phishing attacks usually target students, working professionals, and online users who frequently use banking, social media, or e-commerce platforms.
+Lack of awareness and urgency make people more vulnerable.

-Students and online users are common targets because they often click on links without verifying them.
-The consequences can include loss of money, identity theft, and unauthorized access to personal accounts.
+The consequences of phishing include financial loss, identity theft, unauthorized access to accounts, and misuse of personal data.
+Victims may lose money or have their accounts hacked, causing both emotional stress and reputational damage.

-Phishing is dangerous because it relies on human error rather than technical weakness.
-Awareness and careful behavior can help prevent such attacks.
+To prevent phishing, users should verify email senders, avoid clicking suspicious links, enable two-factor authentication, and never share sensitive information online.
+Awareness and caution are the best defenses against phishing attacks.